lysmarine/lysmarine_gen/README.md

 * You can burn this image using RaspberryPi imager to SD card and use that SD card to boot your raspberry Pi
 * You can edit files inside install-scripts directory push them into github and customize your image.

+# Passwords

+Default passwords are set to 'changeme', which you are supposed to change.
+Default user name in login screens is basically 'user'.

 # Contributors & Testers

 If you don't know where to start, fixing a typo can be enough.
 There are also some issues in the bug tracker marked as